-A shoe tree growing over the Thames across from The Tate Britain.
+A shoe tree growing over the Thames across from The Tate Britain

 which I walked through to get to my b&b the end of each day.
 It's my favourite market in London partly because of its whimsically Victorian feel; partly its amazing location under London Bridge; and partly because you can buy the most *amazing* food there.
 Everything.
 From paella to falafel to street-dogs.
 From cheeses to fresh fish to meat.
 During the day it hums, alive with sounds and smells.
 At night it has another sort of magic.

 , north of the river.
 It's a neighbourhood I'd never been to before, but will certainly return to.
 From what I saw, it's a vibrant mix of grotty and funky; artsy and sober.

 holds its weekly Antiques Market.
 This was one of the reasons for my visit to London.
 I was after nineteenth century letters and photographs.
 In my original Spitalfields collage series, I used the photos I'd found on my first visit to the market and made collages from them including the first lines of stories which I wrote, printed out, and pasted to the collages.

 ("It was only in the morning's solitary twilight that she could hear that feathered song murmur through her thirsty bones.")